Noroff-FEU-Assignments/project-exam-2-SanderOlsen98/posten-website/README.md

 Password: Dfqcc9Uq7NeBJhYpgFQ6kM0y

-As of now my api redirects to localhost
+As of now my api redirects to localhost,
 I have included the wordpress XML file in order for you to import that locally to your computer in order to test with the posts etc i have created.
 In the meanwhile i still need to figure how to fix the CORS problem.